 About the Characters Nelson Mandela First black President of South Africa who fought for the equal rights of the black.
 He suffered a lot of pain for the freedom.
 Zenani Daughter of Nelson Mandela who accompanied Mandela in his inauguration day.
 She was very much close to him.
 Thabo Mbeki First Deputy President of South Africa who was very close to Mandela.
 Mr. Deklerk Second Deputy President of South Africa

+OVERVIEW OF THE CHAPTER

+The Inauguration It was 10th May the day of oath with a bright and shiny sun.
+Nelson Mandela was supposed to take oath as the first black President of South Africa.
+A large number of leaders all from around the world had gathered there to be the witness of the swearing-in ceremony of Nelson Mandela as the first black President.
+The inauguration ceremony took place in a big open building in Pretoria where the first democratic non-racial government was to be installed.

+The Swearing-In Ceremony of Nelson Mandela Nelson Mandela was accompanied by his daughter Zenani.
+Mr Deklerk was the first person who took oath as secpnd Deputy President followed by Mr Thabo Mbeki who sweared as the first Deputy President of South Africa.
+Nelson Mandela was the last person who sweared as the first black President of South Africa.
+He pledged to obey and uphold the Constitution and to devote himself to the well-being of the people.
+He also promised to make the nation free from poverty, deprivation, suffering and all sort of discrimination.

+Display of the Military Power by South African Jets When Mandela had taken oath, South African jets displayed the military power.
+It also showed the loyalty of military to democracy.
+The highest military generals saluted him.
+He recounted that they would have arrested him many years before.
+It was followed by the playing of two national anthems.
+The whites’sang ‘Nkosi Sikelel’ the old song and the blacks sang ‘Die Stem’ the new song which marked the end of the ceremony.

+Apartheid and South Africa l Nelson Mandela reminiscences about days gone by which will soon be the part of history where the whites had formed a system of racial dominance against the blacks.
+It was the basis of the harsh societies which is now overturned.
+He says , that the policy of apartheid created a deep and lasting wound on his country and its people.
+Now it is the system that recognised the rights and freedom of all people.

 Regret of Mandela and Remembrance of Freedom Fighters On the auspicious day Mandela regretted the loss of thousands of people and remembered their sacrifices for the freedom from discrimination.
 He thought of himself as the sum of all those African patriots who sacrificed their lives before him.
 He was pained that he couldn’t thank them.
 He recalled great freedom fighters like Oliver, Tambos, Walter Sisulu, Chief Luthuli, Yusuf Dadoo, etc. who were the men of uncommon courage, wisdom and generosity.
 He said that the country is rich in minerals but its greatest wealth is its people.